Small Business HQ

 In this case, you may want to convert your S-Corp to an LLC to enjoy the benefits of running your business as a Limited Liability Company.

-Reasons to Convert an S-Corp to an LLC
+Reasons to Convert S-Corp to LLC

 Here are some reasons for making this transition.